 City councils are calling it a “broken neighborhood system.”

 Antonio Planas, a Boston Herald reporter, says that Boston city councils are trying to find a solution to this system.

 Residents are being charged for getting parking stickers to be able to park in their own neighborhood.
-If they do not have the required permit parking, they will get fined each time they park in the neighborhood.
+If they do not have the permit for parking, they will get a fine each time they park in the neighborhood.

 What’s worse is that the city is actually limiting the number of permits that are being bought or handed out to residents, meanwhile, parking enforcers are giving residents or others more tickets every day for not having the permits.

 At Boston’s Committee on Planning, Development and Transportation, city officials are trying their best to fix this problem, since it really has become a big problem for Boston residents.